Sigmmma/c20/src/content/h1/tags/object/readme.md

 2. If a ground point is not found and the BSP tag has a non-zero red value for [_default ambient color_ field](~scenario_structure_bsp#tag-field-default-distant-light-0-color), BSP default lighting fields will apply.
 2. Otherwise the object receives hard-coded white light from the +x +y direction and casts shadows straight down.

 You can test the latter two scenarios by setting `debug_collision_skip_vectors 1` to make the ray cast always fail.
 Objects which are outside the BSP will fail to find a valid ground point and therefore receive default lighting.
-Objects above [phantom BSP](~scenario_structure_bsp#phantom-bsp) and nearly coplanar faces may fail to do so too.
+Objects above [phantom BSP](~scenario_structure_bsp#phantom-bsp) and nearly coplanar faces may similarly fail.

 BSP switches do not cause fixed objects to resample lighting.